MrChumley/Kronkus/README.md

 License:
 12-12-2015
 CC0- Full text @ http://creativecommons.org/publicdomain/zero/1.0/
-To the extent possible under law, MrChumley (KSP forum thread: http://forum.kerbalspaceprogram.com/threads/132379) has waived all copyright and related or neighboring rights to "The Kronkus Planet Pack" including Kronkus.cfg, Meelo.cfg, Sketti.cfg, Eahpeh.cfg, and associated images.
+To the extent possible under law, MrChumley (KSP forum thread: http://forum.kerbalspaceprogram.com/threads/132379) has waived all copyright and related or neighboring rights to "The Kronkus Planet Pack" including Kronkus.cfg, Meelo.cfg, Scool.cfg, Eahpeh.cfg, and associated images.
 This work is published from: United States.